TomerRon/github-superfilter/README.md

 - [Build flow](#build-flow)
 - [License](#license)

-## Why use Github Superfilter?
+## Why use GitHub Superfilter?

-Github's default filter sucks!
+GitHub's default filter sucks!
 It only allows to filter by file extension, and it doesn't properly handle files with multiple extensions (like `.test.js`)

-On the other hand, Github Superfilter is awesome!
+On the other hand, GitHub Superfilter is awesome!

 🎉 It gives you more control over how you filter your pull requests.
 You can search for files in a specific folder (`/components/`), or with a specific extension (`.test.js`).
 You can also filter out files (`!/src/` or `!test`)